A Three-day Itinerary for Cappadocia and Pamukkale from Istanbul

 Accommodation

-There are also a lot of luxury hotels, and I actually regret that I didn’t book a little bit more expensive place because it was low season anyway and the prices were down.
+There are also a lot of luxury hotels, and I actually regret not booking a little bit more expensive place because it was low season anyway and the prices were down.
 Some really cool cave hotels I saw were these ones:

 Day 2